Forescout/eyeExtend-Connect/dhcpsyslog/README.md

 After the app is imported, the **System Description** dialog box opens.
 It is initially blank and only the **Add** and **Import** buttons are enabled.

-To configure the DHCP SysLog Receiver App, you add a system description to define a configuration.
+To configure the DHCP Syslog Receiver App, you add a system description to define a configuration.

 If a system description has not been configured and you select **OK** now, a warning message is displayed.

 Select **Add**

-### DHCP SysLog Receiver
+### DHCP Syslog Receiver

 On this panel, enter a name for the Syslog Source to be used.
 This name is only for identification purposes within the Forescout platform.